Bachelor of Laws and Bachelor of Arts

 Rank Threshold

-The rank threshold is the minimum competitive rank required for your application to be considered for entry to this course.
+A rank threshold is the minimum competitive rank that applications will be considered for entry to this course.

 Prerequisites

-English (Units 3 & 4, C) or equivalent
+English (Units 3 and 4, C)

 Fees & Scholarships

-Indicative first-year fee
+Indicative first-year CSP place

-The fees listed are indicative only and based on enrolling in a full-time study load for one academic year (generally, this is eight units over two terms).
-Your fees may vary depending on the units you select and the number you study per term.
-Fees are reviewed annually and are subject to change.
+The Indicative First-Year Fee is the approximate cost of enrolling in this course for one full-time academic year (eight units over two terms) for a Commonwealth Supported Place (CSP).
+Your actual fees may vary, depending on the units you select to study and your study load.
+Fees are reviewed each year and are subject to change.
 Understanding your fees.

-Commonwealth Supported Places (CSPs) are subsidised by the Australian Government, meaning you are only required to pay the student contribution rather than full tuition fees if you meet eligibility requirements.
-If offered a CSP, you may be eligible for a HECS-HELP government loan.
+You may be eligible for a HECS-HELP government loan if you are offered a CSP.
 HECS-HELP is an Australian Government loan scheme that assists you in paying your student contributions.
 Provided you meet the HECS-HELP eligibility criteria, you may use HECS-HELP to defer part or all of your student contribution fees.
-Learn more about paying for university.

-Part of your course costs includes Student Services and Amenities Fees (SSAF).
-There may also be additional costs as part of your studies, such as textbooks, technology expenses, travel expenses, professional certifications, uniforms, or vaccinations.
+Part of your course costs will include Student Services and Amenities Fees (SSAF).
+SSAF is charged in addition to your student contribution or tuition fees and is used to help enhance your study experience.
+There may also be other costs as part of your studies, such as textbooks, technology expenses, travel expenses, professional certifications, uniforms, or vaccinations.
 Explore other study costs.

 How to apply